 - Give your flowers and borders some TLC and replenish your soil

-- Start on a project such as making a leaf mould bin, building a log pile, moving a shed or digging an area of soil over ready for winter
+- Start on a project such as making a leaf mould bin, building a log pile or moving a shed

 - Clear weeds from driveways, gravel and paths